haydenpog/freewebguisource/readme.md

 * Change guildid to your own guild's id
 * Change the @commands.has_role("Admin") to your role's names
 * Startup on a py host, vps, or even your own pc if you are ballsy

+# Why? lmfao
+As a avid fan of webgui based cheats, ive always been curious on how they are developed.
+It seriously doesnt make sense since you cant really code most of the backend in straight .js otherwise it would be broken asf.
+After finding flask (Basically python's website framework) I realized how I could make a webgui through this easily.
+(it wasnt easy).
+I also figured this was a good time to practice python,C#,html,css and even sql.
+In the end im super proud of this project, It took over 2-4 weeks to make over the many different repositories based around this.
+I hope you enjoy my shitty code and fuck you im not coming back to minecraft.